adamkgray/k8sTheWay/docs/bootstrapping-nodes.md

 # Bootstrapping Nodes

-When using `kubeadm` to provision a cluster, all nodes -- control plane and worker -- require nearly the same configuration.
-In this tutorial we install the following on all nodes:
+When using `kubeadm` to provision a cluster, all nodes require the same initial configuration.

 - `containerd` + `runc`
 - `crictl`
 - `kubectl`
 - `kubeadm`

-Additionally, on worker nodes we install `kubelet`
+- `kubelet`

 ## Prerequisites